 As the largest members of the European Union and the Association of Southeast Asian Nations (ASEAN) respectively, Germany and Indonesia connect on numerous points on the regional policy front.

 As the country with the world’s largest Muslim population, Indonesia is an important partner for Germany in the dialogue on religious issues and the prevention of radicalisation.

 In the aftermath of the economic downturn caused by the pandemic in 2020, bilateral trade was worth approximately 5.6 billion euro, of which exports from Germany totalled 2.1 billion euro (primarily machines and chemical products).
 The investment protection agreement (between Germany and Indonesia) ceased to be in force in 2017.
 In addition to its economic importance, Indonesia is relevant on the global stage in particular through its role in the area of climate change – not only because of its extensive forests and rich biodiversity, but also because of it being one of the world’s largest emitters of greenhouse gases.
 Germany is supporting Indonesia particularly in the context of promoting renewable energies, forest conservation and vocational training, with the result that it is now one of Indonesia’s largest bilateral development partner.
 Furthermore, Germany supports numerous development programmes through the EU, multilateral institutions, non-governmental organisations and in a regional context through ASEAN.

 In the field of culture and education, Germany is highly regarded in Indonesia: it enjoys an excellent reputation as a place to study and engage in research and has for years been one of the top choices for Indonesian students wanting to study abroad.
-The German language is becoming increasingly popular in Indonesia as well.
+The German language is popular in Indonesia as well.
 There are currently over 150,000 Indonesians learning German.